-In addition to focusing on the above Program Areas, MAP requires projects show a strong commitment to civic engagement and community involvement through the direct involvement of the public.
+In addition to focusing on the above Program Areas, MAP requires projects to show a strong commitment to civic engagement and community involvement through the direct involvement of the public.
 In order for a project to be eligible for MAP funding, it must have significant, legitimate community involvement or civic engagement in the pre-implementation, implementation, and/or post-implementation phases.

 MAP is national in scope and there are no geographic priorities.